 Imagine you’re 30 meters down, diving above a reef surrounded by amazing-looking creatures and wondering what species the little yellow fish with the silver stripes is.
 You could fumble around for a fish chart, if you have one, but what you really want is an easier and faster solution.
 Fast forward to 2019, and technology has provided.
-Now your waterproof smartphone is enabled by Arm Machine Learning (ML) and Object Detection processors.
+Now your waterproof smartphone is enabled by the Arm Machine Learning (ML) processor.
 Your experience is very different.

 Your dive mask is relaying information in real-time via a vivid heads-up display.
-An Arm-based chip inside your smartphone is now equipped with an advanced Object Detection processor that is filtering out the most important scene data while an operating system tasks a powerful Machine Learning processor with detailed identification of fish, other areas of interest and hazards.
+An Arm-based chip inside your smartphone is now filtering out the most important scene data while an operating system tasks a powerful Machine Learning processor with detailed identification of fish, other areas of interest and hazards.
 The information you’re receiving is intelligently filtered, so you’re not overwhelmed with data.
 This is exactly what Arm’s Project Trillium and our new ML technologies will enable and much, much more.

 We are launching Project Trillium to kickstart a new wave of invention in the world of artificial intelligence (AI), of which ML is a key part.
 Getting to this point is the result of significant and prolonged investment from Arm to enable the kind of future devices we and our partners see on the horizon.
 As we see edge ML introduced rapidly into more products, we expect to see a world in which most ‘things’ are equipped with a new level of smartness.
 Indeed, my answer to the question: ‘Why would you introduce more intelligence into your device?’ is ‘Why wouldn’t you?’.